basnijholt/nijho.lt/content/post/homelab-explained/index.md

 Every machine runs [comin](https://github.com/nlewo/comin), a small GitOps agent.
 It watches my dotfiles on GitHub, and when a new commit lands on `main`, each machine pulls it, builds its own configuration, and switches to it.
-The heavy builds come from [my local build cache]({{< ref "/post/nixos-cache" >}}), so the machines themselves rarely compile anything.
+The heavy builds come from [my local build cache]({{< ref "/post/nixos-cache" >}}), so the machines themselves rarely compile anything. comin only deploys commits signed with my SSH key, so being able to push to the repo is not enough to take over my machines. comin originally only understood GPG signatures, so I [added support for SSH-signed commits](https://github.com/nlewo/comin/pull/171) upstream.

+{{< detail-tag "The comin config (click to unfold)" >}}
 The core of [`common/comin.nix`](https://github.com/basnijholt/dotfiles/blob/main/configs/nixos/common/comin.nix):

 ```nix